SproulHimself/predicting_automotive_death_rates_by_county/README.md

-# Predicting Automotive Death Rates by County
+# Predicting Automotive Death Rates at the County Level

-* Our first attempt at multiple linear regression in Python
+* Can we use multiple linear regression to predict automotive death rates at the county level.

 ## Which attributes, of US counties, correlate with their annual motor vehicle death rates?